sbajpai15/ImageHoster/README.md

 # ImageHoster
-UpGrad Assignment Shrish
+UpGrad Assignment - Shrish Bajpai

-Image hoster application allowas users to login, register, view and manage images.
+Image hoster application allows users to login, register, view and manage images.
 In addition - user can upload new new images, manage own images and tags and add and view comments to any image.

 Configuration
 server.port = 8080